 Paying for care

 Whilst health care is given for free, social care is not free.
-The law says that if the Council decides that you have eligible social care needs, we can charge you for the services and support we provide to meet those needs.
+The law says that if the council decides that you have eligible social care needs, we can charge you for the services and support we provide to meet those needs.
 There are some exceptions to this where we would provide support for free.

 To work out how much you might pay, we do a financial assessment based on rules set by government.
 These rules make sure that contributions are reasonable and affordable.

 If you or someone who knows you, think you might need help because of an illness or disability, you might benefit from an assessment to see if you are eligible for support from the Council.
 Contact Community Health and Social Care Direct.
+If you are in hospital a social worker will usually contact you to take you through this process.

 A Care and Support assessment reviews how difficult you find it to :